jpneill/fitsToKdb/README.md

 # fitsToKdb
 An interface for accessing tables in \*.fits files from a q process.
 This project requires two libraries not in this repository.
+For examples and more about this interface please read the pdf located here: [wplink]

 ## cfitsio
 The source for the cfitsio library developed by NASA can be downloaded from http://heasarc.gsfc.nasa.gov/fitsio/.
 Installation instructions can be found here:http://heasarc.gsfc.nasa.gov/docs/software/fitsio/quick/node3.html.